|Excursion (one day)||8|

 - select and evaluate the opportunities and limitations of various technologies for closing urban resource cycles in a given context;

-- lectures: focussing on four thematic blocks: i) methodological frameworks for analysing, evaluating and designing closed resource cycles, ii) the water cycle, iii) the energy cycle and iv) the (in)organic waste (focus nutrients) cycle.
-Lectures will be provided (next to the course lecturers) by guest lecturers from different WU chairs and universities to show the multi- and transdisciplinarity of this course and representatives of companies and research institutes applying sustainability concepts and implementing sustainable technologies.
+- lectures: including four thematic blocks: i) methodological frameworks for analysing, evaluating and designing closed/sustainable resource cycles/chains, ii) sustainable water cycle, iii) sustainable energy chain and iv) the sustainable nutrient cycle.
+Lectures will be provided (next to the course lecturers) by the guest lecturers from different WU chairs and universities to show the multi- and transdisciplinarity of the Circular Economy and representatives of companies and research institutes applying sustainability concepts and implementing sustainable, circlar technologies.
 The lectures will be concentrated mainly in the first half of the course (first 1.5 weeks);

-- group assignment: a group assignment focusing on the designing of closed energy, water and nutrient cycles through integration of various technologies and application of methodological framework to realize a viable system, including a critical analysis and evaluation of options in accordance with sustainability criteria as applied to a particular setting;
+- group assignment: a group assignment to design a closed/sustainable/improved energy, water and nutrient cycle/chain through integration of various technologies and application of methodological framework to realize a viable system, including a critical analysis and evaluation of options in accordance with sustainability criteria as applied to a particular setting;

 - study visits: 1 full day excursion: sustainable building or a city district, renewable energy application in a building or a district, water re-use, etc.